nus-cs2103-AY2122S1/ip/docs/README.md

 `sort` - Standard sort by name (no arguments)

-`list /date` - Sort by date and time
+`sort /date` - Sort by date and time

-`list /done` - Sort by completion status
+`sort /done` - Sort by completion status

-`list /name` - Sort by name (Same as no arguments)
+`sort /name` - Sort by name (Same as no arguments)

-`list /added` - Sort by date in which task was added
+`sort /added` - Sort by date in which task was added

 Arguments can be stacked, list will be sorted by the first one first, followed by the second, etc.

-`list /done /date` - Sort by completion status first.
+`sort /done /date` - Sort by completion status first.
 For those with the completion status, sort by date and time.

-`list /done /date /name` - Same as above, but for those with the same date and time, sorted in alphabetical order.
+`sort /done /date /name` - Same as above, but for those with the same date and time, sorted in alphabetical order.

 **Expected outcome:**